WWE Rumors: Shaq vs. Big Show WrestleMania Match, Draft, Former Champs Returning

 It’s easy to see why WWE might have decided against holding the match at WrestleMania 33.
 The card is shaping up to be a stacked one, and with so many top names to find places for on the show, WWE might feel nixing the Big Show vs. Shaq match is the best option.
 WWE is surely also keeping in mind complaints of last year’s show, which ran almost seven hours including the preshow.

-But still, WWE adores grabbing the mainstream attention it grabs from having celebrities featured in prominent spots at WrestleMania.
+But still, WWE adores grabbing the mainstream attention it gets from having celebrities featured in prominent spots at WrestleMania.
 Even if the match doesn’t take place then, there’s no reason why it can’t happen at a later pay-per-view — despite WrestleMania being perhaps the most appropriate stage for it.

 In 2016, WWE shook up the natural order of things by once again imposing a roster split between Raw and SmackDown Live.
 The move has thus far been far more successful than the previous brand split, with a number of talents being afforded the opportunity to shine that they might not otherwise have had — particularly the likes of Bray Wyatt, Baron Corbin, and Alexa Bliss on the SmackDown Live side.

-Yet WWE rumors suggest there’s an impending shakeup of the rosters, with another draft to take place in June.
+Yet, WWE rumors suggest there’s an impending shakeup of the rosters, with another draft to take place in June.
 It’s likely that this won’t be as extensive as the 2016 draft and will largely amount to a number of trades between Raw and SmackDown, but it is a move that will shake up the roster from the main event scene to the lower card competitors.
 WWE might also choose to consolidate the tag team divisions, which are perhaps not as deep as they should be on either brand.

 Can't wait to see my wacky friends in March. @marysemizanin @realbrookeadams @thebarbieblank @jillianhall1 @vickielynnguerrero @themickiejames #lisamarievaron #lisamarie #wwe #wwevictoria #tna #tnatara #crazychick #craycray #prowrestling #psycho #tatu #allthethingshesaid #widowspeak #widowspeakfreak #wpf #wwedivas